 \textcite{Lukina2021IntoNetworks} proposed a framework that operates in parallel with a neural network, using an adaptive quantitative monitor that interacts with a human authority to obtain correct labels for novel inputs.
 The framework includes mechanisms for automatic switching between monitoring and adaptation modes based on runtime statistics, allowing for the incremental adaptation of both the monitor and the neural network.

 \textcite{Hashemi2021Gaussian-BasedNetworks} suggested to fit a Gaussian distribution to the activations of each neuron for each class.
 Then, an interval containing a certain percentile of the safe data of the neuron activation values is calculated.
-During runtime, sufficient neurons should fall within their respective interval for the monitor to consider the image in-distribution.
-The authors showed that their method performs at least as well in detecting edge cases as the one proposed by \textcite{Henzinger2020OutsideNetworks}.
-In \cite{Hashemi2023RuntimeNetworks}, the authors extend the Gaussian monitor to an object detection task by computing a Gaussian for each neuron independent of the predicted classes.
+During runtime, sufficient neurons should fall within their respective interval for the monitor to consider the image in-distribution .
+In \cite{Hashemi2023RuntimeNetworks}, the authors extended the Gaussian monitor to an object detection task by computing a Gaussian for each neuron independent of the predicted classes.
 Similarly, \textcite{Sastry2020DetectingMatrices} focused on the activation values of an intermediate layer.
-For each of these layers, they computed a gram matrix, which is the matrix of activation values multiplied by its transposed form.
+They computed a gram matrix for these layers, which is the matrix of activation values multiplied by its transposed form.
 This way, pairwise relations between the channels can also be observed.
 They also considered higher-order gram matrices for more detailed activation value connections.
 At runtime, they compare these correlations to those observed in training data.
 Samples showing significantly different behavior are classified as edge cases.

 \textcite{Morteza2022ProvableDetection} proposed a new scoring function for detecting \ac{ood} data called Gaussian mixture-based energy measurement (GEM).
 GEM models the feature space as a class-conditional multivariate Gaussian distribution, using a Gaussian generative model to derive a new \ac{ood} scoring function.
 The authors argue that it outperforms previous methods such as the energy score and maximum Mahalanobis distance by a significant margin.